 Countries that are currently in wars won't have particularly low median ages, because wars both kill children and make people want to wait with procreation.
 The "sweet" spot is a few years after a war, when people start making children again, and older generations are still depleted.

-Afghanistan is very close to being on this list*, and neither Syria nor Haiti are that high either.
-Not sure why North Korea is so high, but they are well known for falsifying their statistics (for example, they claim to have a 100% literacy rate).
+Afghanistan is very close to being on this list, and neither Syria nor Haiti are that high either.
+Not sure why North Korea is so high, but can you really trust their data?

 That moment when you press 'give up' and then have to conclude that you were wrong in thinking you had tried all countries in Africa south of the Sahara